Helperbird/website/src/pages/features/reader-mode-for-chrome-and-firefox.md

 ## Benefits

-The benefits of Helperbird's Reader Mode are:
+The benefits of Helperbird's Reading Mode are:

 ### Simlifies web pages
 It simplifies web pages by removing ads and distractions, making them easier to read.